Fokker F26: Development

 During the era before the Second World War, Fokker was one of the world's largest manufacturers of passenger aircraft.
 After the re-emergence of the Fokker company in 1945 (its founder, Anthony Fokker, had died in the United States in 1939), the company made ambitious plans for reconquering the market it once dominated.
 Therefore, in 1946, the company came up with a design of a jetliner.

-The design materialised through cooperation between Fokker, the Dutch airline company KLM, and the Dutch national institute for aircraft development, the Nationaal Instituut voor Vliegtuigontwikkeling (NVI).
+The design materialised through cooperation between Fokker, the Dutch airline company KLM, and the Nationaal Instituut voor Vliegtuigontwikkeling (NVI - the Dutch national institute for aircraft development).
 Design progressed quickly and a model of the F26 was shown at the first postwar aviation fair, the Paris Air Show of November 1946.
 The model attracted a lot of interest, but no orders were gained.

 Further development of the F26 was hampered by the attitude of KLM.
 KLM executive Mr Plesman believed that design, marketing and production of a jetliner was too big a project for Fokker alone.
 He therefore pushed Fokker for cooperation with British manufacturer de Havilland.
 Although some cooperation took place, mainly on engine-related issues, a combined effort in producing jetliners never took place.
 However, within ten years, Fokker would develop a more feasible design, the turboprop-powered F27 Friendship.

 The F26 Phantom was a conceptual design that was to be a technical and economical feasibility study only.
 Therefore, the F26 was never intended to become reality.
 On the other hand, the Fokker Company expressed the expectation at the Paris Air Show of 1946 that the aircraft was about to fly in three years time.
 Regardless of what the real business expectation was, the significance of the F26 design lies in its early appearance.
 Although the aircraft industry in general considered jet-powered aircraft to be the future, no jet-powered passenger aircraft were designed by then.